Sally Face

-Sally Face is an adventure game with psychological horror and mystery fiction elements created by Steve Gabry a.k.a.
+Sally Face is an adventure game with paranormal thriller and mystery fiction elements created by Steve Gabry a.k.a.
 Portable Moose.
 The game follows Sal Fisher (otherwise known as Sally Face), a boy with a prosthetic face, who investigates local murders with his friends.
 The game consists of 5 episodes that were released between 2016 and 2019.
 Sally Face was also released on Nintendo Switch in 2021 and later on PlayStation 4 and Xbox One in 2022.

 Gameplay

 Sally Face is a point-and-click adventure game that includes narrative, exploration, and puzzle-solving, combined with the direct control of the player via sidescrolling.
 Players are encouraged to talk to game characters and explore the environments to uncover hidden parts of the story and can return to environments in later timelines to see how things have changed.
 Each episode of Sally Face contains optional puzzles that reveal more of the story.
 The game also includes various minigames that break up the regular gameplay.